hachigodesu/Text-Replace-Enhanced/README.md

 # Text Replace Enhanced

-Text Replace Enhanced is an [Equicord](https://github.com/Equicord/Equicord) userplugin based on the official Text Replace plugin.
-Text Replace Enhanced modifies the plugin behavior to run replacements on the user's previously sent messages.
+Text Replace Enhanced is an [Equicord](https://github.com/Equicord/Equicord) User Plugin based on the official Text Replace plugin.
+Modifications include:
+- Replacements run on all existing messages instead of only other user's messages
+- Added exceptions option to the replacement rules

 ## Install